Advanced Search

 Time for NTP

-NTP It's important that ALL the servers within the Knocknoc cluster and agents are synchronised and set to the correct time.
+NTP It's important that ALL the servers within the Knocknoc cluster and agents are synchronized and set to the correct time.
 We recommend using chrony on a Linux VM to keep the time, but any NTP implementation would work.
-Time is an important aspect of auth...
+Time is an important aspect of authen...

 LDAP troubleshooting tips